Spectra of magnetic turbulence in a relativistic plasma: Introduction

 Recent numerical and analytical studies of relativistic plasma turbulence using magnetohydrodynamic (MHD) approximation suggested analogies with the non-relativistic case, such as the description in terms of the Elsasser fields, the similarities in the power-law exponents of the spectra of magnetic fluctuations, and the existence of dynamic alignment between magnetic and velocity fields \cite[][]{tenbarge2021,chernoglazov2021}.
 It was also noted that the relative magnitude of the electric field fluctuations in this case exceeds that of the kinetic fluctuations \cite[][]{vega2021,chernoglazov2021}.

-In this work, we study turbulence in a magnetically dominated relativistic collisionless plasma using first-principle kinetic particle-in-cell (PIC) simulations.
-We propose that there is a remarkable similarity of such turbulence with turbulence in a {non-relativistic} plasma in the special regime of broken quasineutrality, when electric field fluctuations are also relatively strong as compared to kinetic fluctuations.
-Such a regime is rarely discussed in the literature due to its limited applicability in non-relativistic systems.
+{In this work, we study turbulence in a magnetically dominated relativistic collisionless plasma.
+We derive two-fluid equations governing dynamics of Alfv\'enic fluctuations and compare their predictions to first-principle kinetic particle-in-cell (PIC) simulations.
+We demonstrate that there is a remarkable mathematical correspondence of the derived equations with those describing dynamics of a {non-relativistic} plasma, which suggests that a similarity exists between properties of turbulence in relativistic in non-relativistic plasmas.
+Such a similarity may look rather counter-intuitive from the physical point of view though, since in classical non-relativistic magnetohydrodynamic turbulence, electric fluctuations are negligible while magnetic fluctuations are approximately equipartitioned with fluid motions.
+In stark contrast with non-relativistic cases, the turbulence discussed here is energetically dominated by fluctuations of electromagnetic field alone.}

+{To resolve this seeming controversy, we note that non-relativistic plasma dynamics may, in fact, also contain a regime where electric field fluctuations are relatively strong as compared to kinetic fluctuations.
+Such a regime corresponds to broken plasma quaisneutrality, and it is rarely discussed in non-relativistic literature due to its limited applicability to practical systems.
 However, it turns out to be valuable for understanding magnetically dominated relativistic turbulence.
-In particular, it allows one to study the total energy spectrum of turbulence (the sum of electric and magnetic spectra) in both Alfv\'en and inertial Alfv\'en intervals, the scale-dependent angular alignment between electric and magnetic fluctuations, and the spectrum of the residual energy (the difference between the magnetic and electric spectra).
+The revealed physical similarity between relativistic and non-relativistic cases allows us to address the total energy spectrum of relativistic turbulence (the sum of electric and magnetic spectra) in both Alfv\'en and inertial Alfv\'en intervals, the scale-dependent angular alignment between electric and magnetic fluctuations, and the spectrum of the residual energy (the difference between the magnetic and electric spectra).}

-As is well known, an important distinction between turbulence in conducting plasma and non-conducting gases and fluids is that the former involves fluctuations of the magnetic field, which are approximately equipartitioned with fluid motions.
-In stark contrast to these previously studied regimes, the turbulence discussed here is energetically dominated by fluctuations of electromagnetic field alone.